CapraLab/lab-manuscript-template/README.md

 # Welcome to the Capra Lab Manuscript Template!
 This was created by the members of the [Capra Lab](http://www.capralab.org/) 2/2022 and finalized for LaTeX and MS Word by Evonne McArthur 3/2022.
+A LaTeX template formatted for Cell Press journals was added by Colin Brand 11/2023.

 The goal of these documents is to help make formatting and writing a manuscript easier and more standardized.
 Some of these suggestions are subjective and there is ultimately no one-size-fits-all for writing a paper.
 However, this will hopefully serve as a great place to start.